Birchington North

 Birchington North, a British electoral district, was created at the boundary changes of May 2001.
-It composed of the town of Birchington north of the London-to-Margate railway line, with territory taken from Birchington West and Birchington East wards.
+It was composed of the town of Birchington north of the London-to-Margate railway line, with territory taken from Birchington West and Birchington East wards.
 The first election took place in May 2003, and resulted in the incumbent Independents losing out to a resurgent Conservative Party.